New York City: Late 20th and early 21st centuries

 In 1969, the Stonewall riots were a series of violent protests by members of the gay community against a police raid that took place in the early morning of June 28, 1969, at the Stonewall Inn in Greenwich Village.
-They are widely considered to be the single most important event leading to the gay liberation movement and the modern fight for LGBT rights.
+They are widely considered to be the single most important event leading to the gay liberation movement and the modern fight for LGBTQ+ rights.
 Wayne R. Dynes, author of the Encyclopedia of Homosexuality, wrote that drag queens were the only "transgender folks around" during the Stonewall riots.
-The transgender community in New York City played a significant role in fighting for LGBT equality.
+The transgender community in New York City played a significant role in fighting for LGBTQ+ equality.